 All graduate students are also governed by the Graduate School of Arts and Sciences Policies and Procedures.

-Students must demonstrate an ability to read two foreign languages or a working knowledge and application of one foreign language and its literature.
+Students must demonstrate an ability to read two foreign languages or a working knowledge of one foreign language and its literature.
 They may demonstrate reading ability through successful performance on two translation examinations in which a short text must be translated adequately (with use of a dictionary) in two hours.
 They may show more extensive knowledge of one language and its literature by writing a graduate-level critical paper using original texts, or by producing a formal translation of a literary text or essay previously unavailable in English.
 Language tests from earlier graduate work are commonly accepted for one language.
-We regularly offer a course on The Art and Craft of Literary Translation, which fulfills the language requirement on its own.
+We regularly offer a course on The Art and Craft of Literary Translation which fulfills the language requirement on its own.

 The Advanced Research and Pedagogy Colloquia

-Note: For the precise language of these requirements, consult the BC Catalog.
+Note: For the precise language of these requirements consult the BC Catalog.

 The Doctoral Student Bulletin Board

 Links to accomplishments by our Doctoral students can be found at the Student Bulletin Board.